Victoria M. Esses, Ph.D.

 Alina Sutter, M.Sc., Ph.D.

-Alina received her M.Sc. in Psychology from the University of Zurich, Switzerland in 2012.
+Alina received her M.Sc. in Psychology from the University of Zurich, Switzerland in 2012, and her Ph.D. from University of Western Ontario in 2017.
 Broadly, she is interested in researching the relationships between national identity, perceived threat and prejudice, as well as the underlying processes and consequences of the dehumanization of outgroups.

 Anjana Balakrishnan, B.Sc., M.Sc., Ph.D.
 Candidate